Snaxerino/python-exercises/README.md

     13 - Ideal weight, man and woman;
     14 -
     15 - Monthly salary (hourly earnings and working hours) + taxes;
-    16 - Area painted, cans of paint used and price per can used;
+    16 - Area painted, cans of paint used and price per can used.

+-> Decision Structure

+    1 - Ask for 2 numbers, print the highest;